neondatabase/website/content/docs/postgres/query-reference.md

 ### Using EXPLAIN ANALYZE

-This is a step further than EXPLAIN, as it executes the query and provides actual execution times and row counts.
+This is a step further than `EXPLAIN`, as it executes the query and provides actual execution times and row counts.

 ```sql
 EXPLAIN ANALYZE SELECT * FROM employees WHERE department_id = 1;